-The 2nd (Winter) Semester has further elective courses grouped in the Advanced Clusters as well as some crosscutting courses including GIS and modelling.
+The 2nd (Winter) Semester has further elective courses grouped in the Advanced Clusters as well as a number of cross-cutting courses.
 Here, students can specialize in either one or two clusters:

 - Students wishing to specialize in ONE advanced cluster must take at least 6 CEU/12 ECTS credits in one advanced cluster, and at least 2 CEU/4 ECTS credits from 'cross-cutting' courses. - Students wishing to specialize in TWO advanced clusters must take at least 4 CEU/8 ECTS credits each from both advanced clusters, and at least 2 CEU/4 ECTS credits from 'cross-cutting' courses.